-A University Withdrawal and request for related refunds require an exit interview with a representative from the Paul L. Foster Success Center.
-For a nursing student on the Dallas campus to withdraw from the University during a semester, the student must secure clearance from the Associate Dean prior to cheduling an exit interview.
+A University Withdrawal occurs on or after the first class and following financial settlement.
+To withdraw officially from the University and request appropriate refunds, a student must submit a Withdrawal Form and complete an exit interview with a designated representative from the Academic Support Programs Office in the Paul L. Foster Success Center.

+For a nursing student on the Dallas campus to withdraw from the University during a semester, the student must secure clearance from the Associate Dean prior to scheduling an exit interview.